mpsanchis/kickstart.nvim/READMEGUEL.md

 ### Edit block
 I have added mappings to perform line movement both from normal mode and visual mode.
 Mapping uses "<A-k>" and "<A-j>" to move a line, where "A" stands for the Meta key.
 The terminal running nvim defines what the Meta key is (often the left Opt key in MacOs), and can be configured per terminal.

+A way to replace many occurrences of a string in a file is with `:%s/find/replace`.

 ### Navigate windows
 Sometimes "popup" windows appear in nvim, like when running ":Lazy" to manage plugins.